miklevin/MikeLev.in/insights.md

 bringing back the original content that was there (reworking for whatever reason it was removed), or a better 301 redirect to take advantage of that potential traffic asset.
 Google is saying it *wants* to show your site on the topics related to that page.
 It's not giving up on you.
+Tackling these will be one of the things to do when home-hosting.

 ## Collapse All Folders In VSCode